 This skort is the only style to be worn.
-Available from
+Available from 5 Prescribed School Uniform-Polo and Shorts or Skorts available from school only

 Prescribed Wide Brim Hat available from school Navy Blue Headband or Scrunchie.

 NO MULTI COLOURED HAIR ACCESSORIES